mike011/Speedtest-Animation/notes.md

 - grow the speed test view when it starts
 - on speed test start have both upload and downloads showing, fade out the uploads and keep the downloads going.
 - before the speed test start have the initial screen shown which would match the animation
+- be able to handle different values for all the views.
+- Split the view controller into multiple view controllers to handle the different parts of the screen.

 # Concerns